ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 ## Installation

-Since Version 2.2.0 we distribute the Ark Core as an npm package, which has to be globally installed, which provides a built-in CLI.
+Since Version 2.2.0 we distribute the ARK Core as an npm package, which has to be globally installed, which provides a built-in CLI.

 ### Prerequisites

-In the next sections we will run you through an automated setup of a new server with a Core installation at the end of it but if you prefer to do a manual setup, take a look at [install.sh](https://raw.githubusercontent.com/ArkEcosystem/core/develop/install.sh) to see what dependencies need to be installed and configured.
+In the next sections we will run you through an automated setup of a new server with a Core installation at the end of it but if you prefer to do a manual setup, take a look at [install.sh](https://raw.githubusercontent.com/ARKEcosystem/core/develop/install.sh) to see what dependencies need to be installed and configured.

 **A global `pm2` installation is required as the CLI uses it to manage processes.
-Take a look at the [process manager](https://github.com/ArkEcosystem/core/blob/master/packages/core/src/process-manager.ts) to see how it works under the hood.**
+Take a look at the [process manager](https://github.com/ARKEcosystem/core/blob/master/packages/core/src/process-manager.ts) to see how it works under the hood.**

 ### Existing Installation